HELCOM Baltic Sea Environment Fact Sheet 2019, Published: 10 January 2020

 The bacterioplankton growth rate in the deep water of the Bothnian Bay and Bothnian Sea was at a level assessed as representing good conditions.
 This indicates that the export of organic matter by sedimentation to the deep water occur within allowable limits.
 This quality factor does therefore not support that these basins are disturbed by eutrophication.

-The status classification is based on that the level of bacterioplankton growth found in the Bothnian Bay and Sea are comparable to rates at similar depth of oceanic water (Dufour and Torreton 1996).
-Another way to compare this is by absolute rates of total oxygen consumption calculated from the bacterial growth (assuming 50% due to bacterial growth).
+The status classification is based on that the level of bacterioplankton growth found is comparable to rates at similar depth of oceanic water (Dufour and Torreton 1996).
+Another way to compare this is by absolute rates of total oxygen consumption calculated from the bacterial growth (assuming 50 % due to bacterial growth).
 The level in the Gulf of Bothnia was 67 % higher than the mean oxygen consumption measured at the same depth interval in the ocean (Robinson and le B Williams 2005).
 Higher productivity, and thereby oxygen consumption, is expected in coastal waters compared to oceanic, so it´s not obvious that the higher rates in the Gulf of Bothnia are above allowable limits.

 The lack of significant decrease of oxygen levels in the Bothnian Bay since the beginning of the 1970´s, corroborate that oxygen supply to the deep water has been and remained sufficient to account for total respiration.
 This supports that the deep water bacterial growth is within allowable limits.
 Decline in oxygen concentration has, however, been observed in the Bothnian Sea during the past 40 years, making the classification for this basin more difficult.
 It seems unlikely that the only 12% higher bacterial growth rate in the Bothnian Sea than Bay alone could explain the observed oxygen decline.
 Instead, temperature increase and import of oxygen deficient water from the Baltic Proper explain the decline in oxygen concentration in the Bothnian Sea (Ahlgren et al 2017).